nicholaswmin/nicholaswmin/README.md

 ## conventions

 - [Semantic HTML][semantic-html] & the [ARIA specs][aria]
-- designed for unit-testing, SOLID, in [*idiomatic OOP-y Ruby*][id-ruby].
+- designed for unit-testing, in [*idiomatic*][id-ruby] OOP-y Ruby
-- minimally scoped, no deps, stupid
+- minimally scoped, no deps, no fluff

 ## license